Tsu-gu/picocrypt-snap/README.md

+# The unofficial Picocrypt snap

 Contains both the desktop and CLI versions.
-You can use the CLi by picocrypt.cli
+You can use the CLi by picocrypt-tsugu.cli

 [![Get it from the Snap Store](https://snapcraft.io/en/dark/install.svg)](https://snapcraft.io/picocrypt-tsugu)